tomatau/tomatao-blog/posts/importing-assets-in-server-code.md

 ## Isomorphic-Tools

-There is a fantastic tool that can allow your app to meet all of these criteria called `webpack-isomorphic-tools`.
+There is a fantastic tool that can allow your app to meet all of these criteria called [webpack-isomorphic-tools](https://www.npmjs.com/package/webpack-isomorphic-tools).
 It plugs into Webpack to generate a JSON file that contains a map between each asset you require and the value you need; be it a path, mark-up or object.

 ```js
 // wepack config